Thiggel/Monotonic-Early-Exit/blogpost.md

 ## Author Contributions

-Denys Sheremet: Ideation, participation in meetings, writing and improving blog post, meme creation, writing of new confidence measures
+Denys Sheremet: Ideation, participation in meetings, writing and improving blog post, writing job files and debugging code for running experiments, writing of new confidence measures

 Max Belitsky: Ideation, participation in meetings, sequence type experiments, writing and improving blog post, writing of new confidence measures